projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 Pre-parsed DMAR information
 ===========================

-For specific platforms, ACRN hypervisor uses pre-parsed DMA remapping reporting information directly to save time for hypervisor boot-up.
+For specific platforms, the ACRN hypervisor uses pre-parsed DMA remapping reporting information directly to save hypervisor bootup time.

 DMA remapping unit for integrated graphics device
 =================================================

 Generally, there is a dedicated remapping hardware unit for the Intel integrated graphics device.
 ACRN implements GVT-g for graphics, but GVT-g is not compatible with VT-d.
-The remapping hardware unit for graphics device is disabled on ACRN if GVT-g is enabled.
-If the graphics device needs to pass-through to a VM, then the remapping hardware unit must be enabled.
+The remapping hardware unit for the graphics device is disabled on ACRN if GVT-g is enabled.
+If the graphics device needs to passthrough to a VM, then the remapping hardware unit must be enabled.

 DMA Remapping